callysto/hackathon/docs/ctf/README.md

 These challenges are worth 2 points each.

-1. draw a rectangle
+1. draw a red rectangle
-1. draw a triangle
+1. draw a green triangle
-1. draw a circle
+1. draw a blue circle
-1. draw a pentagon
+1. draw a purple pentagon
-1. draw a star
+1. draw a yellow star
+1. draw a cyan arrow
-1. draw an arrow
+1. draw an orange parallelogram
-1. draw a parallelogram
+1. draw a magenta hexagon

 ### Intermediate

 These challenges are worth 5 points each.

-1. draw a heart
+1. draw a pink heart
 1. draw a Venn diagram
+1. draw a right angle triangle with the RGB color `(205, 133, 63)`
+1. draw a semi-circle with two different colors
+1. draw a silver crescent
 1. draw [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man)
 1. draw a [house](https://raw.githubusercontent.com/callysto/hackathon/master/HackathonNotebooks/Turtles/images/turtle-house.png)
 1. draw a house with a door, a window, and a chimney